Qumulo/docs/qq-cli-command-guide/portal/portal_modify_spoke_host.md

   help: Do not attempt to resolve file IDs present on the local cluster to paths.
   name: -n
   required: false
+- alternate:
+  - --hub-hosts
+  help: The IP addresses and TCP ports of the remote cluster.
+Use a comma-delimited
+    list to specify multiple hosts.
+Use colon as a separator after each IP address to provide custom TCP port (3713 is used by default).
+  name: -m
+  required: false
-- alternate: []
+- alternate:
+  - --hub-address
   help: The IP address of a node in the remote cluster
-  name: --hub-address
+  name: -a
-  required: true
+  required: false
-- alternate: []
+- alternate:
+  - --hub-port
-  help: The TCP port for portal activity on the remote cluster (3713 by default)
+  help: The TCP port for portal activity on the remote cluster.
+The default port 3713
+    is used if this field is not provided.
-  name: --hub-port
+  name: -p
-  required: true
+  required: false
 permalink: /qq-cli-command-guide/portal/portal_modify_spoke_host.html
 positional_options: []
 sidebar: qq_cli_command_reference_sidebar